Madhav-125/spotify-clone-1/README.md

-# spotify-clone-1
+# Spotify Clone App

-A Spotify-style music player UI built using HTML, CSS, and JavaScript.
-Includes audio controls, album cover, and playlist layout.
+🎵 A simple Spotify-style music player UI built with HTML, CSS, and JavaScript.

+## Features:
+- Audio player controls
+- Album cover display
+- Song title section

+🚀 Easy to deploy and extend with playlists or backend integration.

+*Note: This version does not include real Spotify API integration.*